 As if all that isn’t enough, I also signed up with UNISA hoping to fulfil a dream of completing a BA in Community Development.
 I want to be a role model and example to my girls.

 During this time I have been diagnosed with ADHD (more of a shock to me than those around me it seems).
-I am ready to tackle the stigma associated with mental health and with this in a public domain as it is something that is a reality in my life.
+I am ready to tackle the stigma associated with mental health and with this in the public domain as it is something that is a reality in my life.
 As I write this I am also concerned that it is not the ADHD I have, but something far worse due to an addiction to PUNS – apparently this too is a mental disorder.

 Advice To Other Work From Home Moms